Blogs

 wave

-The coalition agreement reflects a power-sharing arrangement: the SPD secures seven key ministries, including Finance and Defense; the CDU holds six, notably securing the Foreign Ministry for the first time in almost 60 years; and the CSU takes three, including the powerful Interior Ministry.
-This balanced distribution reflects the parties' negotiated compromises.
+The coalition agreement reflects a delicate balancing act.
+The SPD snagged seven key ministries, including the crucial Finance and Defense portfolios.
+The CDU secured six, notably grabbing the Foreign Ministry for the first time in almost 60 years.
+And the CSU holds three, including the powerful Interior Ministry.
+It’s a careful arrangement designed to keep everyone (relatively) happy.

 FAQ